 Vesting of the options is conditional upon the achievement of certain performance targets during the periods prior to each vesting date and the exercise period of the options.
-Subject to the Rules Governing the Listing of Securities on the Stock Exchange, the Board reserves its rights to specify appropriate performance targets and conditions that must be achieved before the exercise of the options for each of the individual grantees at its absolute discretion.
+Subject to the Listing Rules, the Board reserves its rights to specify appropriate performance targets and conditions that must be achieved before the exercise of the options for each of the individual grantees at its absolute discretion.